 Whereas these two reports provide a high-level overview of the potential of automation, other studies have focused on specific domains and industries.
-For example, occupations that require enormous amounts of information to perform (i.e., knowledge workers) have(Acemoglu & Restrepo, 2018) (Devold & Fjellheim, 2019) a high potential for improved efficiency by using AI, which would allow the automation of major routine processes (Naik & Bhide, 2014).
+Mass production industries are obviously the most inclined to be automated, and their workers are more likely to be replaced by AI driven industrial robots (Acemoglu & Restrepo, 2018).
+The oil and gas industry have started adopting advanced automation technologies that reduce the need for human labor on ocean rigs (Devold & Fjellheim, 2019).
+Occupations, such as knowledge workers, that require enormous amounts of information to perform have also a high potential for improved efficiency by using AI, which would allow the automation of major routine processes (Naik & Bhide, 2014).
 In the medical and clinical domains, for instance, AI and robotics may automate the diagnosis, screening, and even counseling procedures.
-(Benjamens, Dhunnoo, & Mesk, 2020)In the medical imaging domain, numerous tasks and tests could be automated by using AI for image recognition (e.g., for pathological tests) (Naik & Bhide, 2014).
-As the COVID-19 pandemic spreads, AI technologies have been used to assist and augment the work of public health professionals and medical doctors for screening and diagnosis (Schuller, et al., 2020; Wang, et al., 2020; Biswas & Sen, 2020).
+The US FDA has already provided approvals for more than 64 AI technologies to augment physicians (Benjamens, Dhunnoo, & Mesk, 2020).
+In the medical imaging domain, numerous tasks and tests could be automated by using AI for image recognition (e.g., for pathological tests) (Naik & Bhide, 2014).
+As the COVID-19 pandemic spread, AI technologies have been used to assist and augment the work of public health professionals and medical doctors for screening and diagnosis (Schuller, et al., 2020; Wang, et al., 2020; Biswas & Sen, 2020).

 Automation and AI will also transform other fields, one of which is the function of governance in organizations, particularly human resources, where AI and robotics may make the regular management supervision and guidance of humans redundant and eliminate the need for the traditional recruiting functions of human resources (Stiglitz, 2014).
-Another domain is the banking industry, which could leverage AI and robotics in various occupations and roles, starting from the contact-center and extending to front-desk tellers (Dirican, 2015) (Crosman, 2018).
+Another domain is the banking industry, which could leverage AI and robotics in various occupations and roles, starting from the contact-center and extending to front-desk tellers (Dirican, 2015), with predictions stating that 70% of front-office jobs (tellers, loan officers, customer service etc.) will be substituted by AI until 2030 (Crosman, 2018).

-The automation and AI revolution will encompass not only high-skill economic branches but also mass-production industries.
-For example, Acemoglu and Restrepo [38] showed that replacement by industrial robots is more likely when the workforce is older (36–55), and in countries that are experiencing a demographic shift.
-Recently, the oil and gas industry have started adopting advanced automation technologies that reduce the need for human labor on ocean rigs [39].

-It appears, then, that automation and AI are certain to have a large impact of vast scope.
+It appears, then, that automation and AI are certain to have a large impact of vast scope on multiple sectors.
 They will likely penetrate deeply into domains that were heretofore considered immune and will challenge the employment prospects of entire populations.

-Figure 2 - Implications of automation for human jobs.

 The (ir)relevance of education and training for automation